terryasdf/CS3245-HW4/README.txt

 == Files included with this submission ==

 README.txt      This file
 index.py        Indexing program
-search_prf.py                   PRF-based searching program search_tfidf_weight_wordnet.py  WordNet-based searching program search.py                       WordNet-based searching program with cutoff (tfidf_weight_wordnet_cutoff) dictionary.txt                  Dictionary file of the index postings.txt                    Postings file of the index BONUS.docx                      For bonus marks qualificatiion
+search.py       Searching program (WordNet expansion, used for final submission) search_prf.py   Searching program (PRF, experimented but not used for final submission) dictionary.txt  Dictionary file of the index postings.txt    Postings file of the index
+BONUS.docx      For bonus marks qualificatiion

 == Statement of individual work ==